-Each Senior Executive Officer is responsible for ensuring that the Head of Audit and Inspection is immediately informed of any theft or loss of an asset (including cash).
+Each Service Executive Director/ Chief Officer is responsible for ensuring that the Head of Audit and Inspection is immediately informed of any theft or loss of an asset (including cash).

-All losses of documented information or devices holding information such as laptops, mobile phones or devices and memory sticks must be reported to the Head of Audit & Inspection and the Head of Information.
+All losses of documented information or devices holding information such as laptops, blackberries and memory sticks must be reported to the Head of Audit & Inspection and the Asset Governance Manager.